MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1910-Occupational-Safety-Health-Standards/subpart-H-Hazardous-Materials/section-1910.120.md

 As an aid in selecting suitable chemical protective clothing, it should be noted that the National Fire Protection Association (NFPA) has developed standards on chemical protective clothing.
 The standards that have been adopted by include:

-NFPA 1991 - Standard on Vapor-Protective Suits for Hazardous Chemical Emergencies (EPA Level A Protective Clothing).
+NFPA 1991—Standard on Vapor-Protective Suits for Hazardous Chemical Emergencies (EPA Level A Protective Clothing).

-NFPA 1992 - Standard on Liquid Splash-Protective Suits for Hazardous Chemical Emergencies (EPA Level B Protective Clothing).
+NFPA 1992—Standard on Liquid Splash-Protective Suits for Hazardous Chemical Emergencies (EPA Level B Protective Clothing).

-NFPA 1993 - Standard on Liquid Splash-Protective Suits for Non-emergency, Non-flammable Hazardous Chemical Situations (EPA Level B Protective Clothing).
+NFPA 1993—Standard on Liquid Splash-Protective Suits for Non-emergency, Non-flammable Hazardous Chemical Situations (EPA Level B Protective Clothing).

 These standards apply documentation and performance requirements to the manufacture of chemical protective suits.
 Chemical protective suits meeting these requirements are labelled as compliant with the appropriate standard.
 It is recommended that chemical protective suits that meet these standards be used.

-Appendix C to § 1910.120 - Compliance Guidelines
+Appendix C to § 1910.120—Compliance Guidelines

 1. *Occupational Safety and Health Program.* Each hazardous waste site clean-up effort will require an occupational safety and health program headed by the site coordinator or the employer's representative.
 The purpose of the program will be the protection of employees at the site and will be an extension of the employer's overall safety and health program.
 The program will need to be developed before work begins on the site and implemented as work proceeds as stated in paragraph (b).
 The program is to facilitate coordination and communication of safety and health issues among personnel responsible for the various activities which will take place at the site.
 It will provide the overall means for planning and implementing the needed safety and health training and job orientation of employees who will be working at the site.
 The program will provide the means for identifying and controlling worksite hazards and the means for monitoring program effectiveness.
 The program will need to cover the responsibilities and authority of the site coordinator or the employer's manager on the site for the safety and health of employees at the site, and the relationships with contractors or support services as to what each employer's safety and health responsibilities are for their employees on the site.
 Each contractor on the site needs to have its own safety and health program so structured that it will smoothly interface with the program of the site coordinator or principal contractor.